n132/Libc-GOT-Hijacking/README.md

 The simplest way to attack is to find a function using writable GOT value and set it `system` to perform `system("/bin/sh")`.
 It depends on the challenges/cases and it's **good enough** for most cases and this repo is giving a more complex/verbose solution to gain not only RIP but ROP for generic cases.

-> You only need to know the base address of Glibc
+> 1) You only need to know the base address of Glibc.
-> Libc makes it full RELRO at 2.39 so this skill doesn't work for glibc-2.39+.
+> 2) Libc makes it full RELRO at 2.39 so this skill doesn't work for glibc-2.39+.
-> However, it works for the libstdc++ on the latest Ubuntu LTS.
+> 3) However, it works for the libstdc++ on the latest Ubuntu LTS.

 # Before Reading